306: Time of the Apes

 Eddie Munster was the young son on the TV series The Munsters, which aired from 1964 to 1966.
 He was played by Butch Patrick.

 The Invaders.
 In color.

 The Invaders was a 1967-1968 TV series about a man’s efforts to expose the aliens that had insinuated themselves into every level of government.
-It starred Roy Thinnes.
-Rat Patrol was a TV series set in North Africa during World War II, which aired from 1966 to 1968.
-At the beginning of every episode, the show bragged that it was being broadcast “In Color!”
+Their promos bragged about ABC’s recent adoption of color.

 Corn dodgers!
 I love ‘em!

 Corn dodgers are a traditional southern recipe consisting of dollops of cornbread batter fried in oil.

 Go, go, Godo, watch him go, go, go.
 Go go, Godo, watch him go, go, go.